 OPERATING TRANSFERS - All interfund transfers other than equity transfers, e.g., legally authorized transfers from a fund receiving revenue to the fund through which the resources are to be expended.
 Refer to INTERFUND TRANSFERS.

 ORGANIZATION OF STATE EMPLOYEES - As relates to contracting for child care services, a group of state employees who affiliate as a non-profit organization under Chapter 24.03 RCW and Section 501(c)(3) of the United States Internal Revenue Code for such purposes or a state employee labor organization.

 ORIGINAL BUDGET - The first complete appropriated budget.
 The original budget may be adjusted by reserves, transfers, allocations, supplemental appropriations, and other legally authorized legislative and executive changes before the beginning of the fiscal year.

 OUT-OF-STATE TRAVEL - Travel anywhere outside the boundaries of the state of Washington is to be considered out-of-state and should be coded as out-of-state travel.
-However, with respect to the requirement for prior authorization of out-of-state travel in Subsection 10.10.50, travel to counties and/or cities in the states of Idaho and Oregon that are contiguous to the border between Washington-Idaho or Washington-Oregon shall not be considered out-of-state.
+However, with respect to the requirement for prior authorization of out-of-state travel in Subsection 10.10.50, a) travel to counties and/or cities in the states of Idaho and Oregon that are contiguous to the border between Washington-Idaho or Washington-Oregon, or b) out-of-state employees traveling within the same state as their official station shall not be considered out-of-state.

 OVERHEAD - Those elements of cost necessary in the production of a good or service which are not directly traceable to the product or service.
 Usually these costs relate to objects of expenditure that do not become an integral part of the finished product or service, such as rent, heat, lights, management, and supervision.